In-patient luxury rehab center in Thailand

 • Amplified awareness of surroundings

-The effects of depersonalization-derealization disorder can be frightening and disabling for a person’s life, particularly when the disease is unmanaged.
+The effects of depersonalization-derealization disorder are frightening and disabling for a person’s life, particularly when the disease is unmanaged.
 People with DPDR experience difficulty remembering things or focusing on tasks.
-The disorder can interfere with daily routines and even with their work.
+The disorder interferes with daily routines and even with their work.

 • Having severe prolonged depression or anxiety with panic attacks